Explosives Act 1875

 The Explosives Act 1875 (38 & 39 Vict. c.
 17) is an act of the Parliament of the United Kingdom that consolidated and amended statutes relating to explosives.

 Background

-On 2 October 1874, two barges carrying gunpowder ignited and exploded in the Macclesfield Canal, which became known as the Macclesfield Bridge Disaster.
+On 2 October 1874, a barge carrying gunpowder ignited and exploded near the Macclesfield Bridge on the Regent's Canal in London, which became known as the Macclesfield Bridge disaster.
 Four people were killed and the bridge was destroyed.
 The disaster led to efforts to reform explosives law in the United Kingdom.